renuka142/fitbit-2point0/README.md

 ## Features

+- Allows users to register themselves ( The registered user is reflected in MongoDB database )
+- User authentification ( login / logout )
 - Standard Exercises- a must do exercise list
 - Customized Exercises- exercise based on areas you want to work on
 - Quaratine MixUp- exercise based on your Quaratine Life